scionproto/scion/doc/ControlPlanePKI.md

 - The signature can be verified with the public key authenticated by the AS certificate of a verified certificate chain.
 - The current time falls within the validity period of the certificate chain.
+- No optimistic revocation has been cached for either certificate in the chain.
+  How often a relying party updates the cache depends on their own policy.
 - The certificate chain is authenticated by a currently active TRC.
 This means the issuing key that was used to sign the Issuer certificate must be authenticated by a currently active TRC.
 The active TRC's version must be greater than or equal to the `trc_version` specified in the Issuer